Checkmarx/2ms/architecture-analysis.md

 - **Location**: `plugins/`
 - **Purpose**: Discovers and yields source items (files, API responses, etc.)
 - **Current Issues**:
-  - Filesystem plugin spawns 1000 goroutines just for item collection
+  - Filesystem plugin uses an errgroup with a limit of 1000 goroutines for item collection, which is inefficient.
   - No backpressure control between discovery and processing
   - Memory inefficient item representation